iapyeh/GGeditor/docs/index.rst

 How to Use
 **********

-Please Refer to this article \ `How to Use`_\
+Please refer to this article\ `How to Use`_\

 .. _h84e3b4616757118376d336e2e5d5d23:

 For reStructuredText Beginners
 ******************************

-I guess that  you might feel a little bit of confusing if you just started your journey on reStructuredText.
-I wrote a chapter for you to help your documentation task to be quickly completed like the GGeditor.
-I spent over 2 months to tackle it.
-Now you have the GGeditor and this how-to chapter, You might accomplish it in several hours.
+If you are a beginner of the reStructuredText and you feel a little bit of confusing about how to put your documents onto the readthedocs.org website.
+I wrote a tutorial to help your task to be quickly completed with the GGeditor.
+I was struggling on the reST for 2 months .
+Now with the GGeditor and this tutorial, you might get it done in several hours, I hope.

-.. _h59e47f2a4a50742f566e3f654a4648:

-Related Works
-*************

-* \ `Gitbook`_\ : it has a markup editor
-* \ `Online reStructuredText editor`_\

 .. _h7c12a2e595c631221f363d4e55c21: